jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## What is a Microfrontend?

-The idea behind this concept is to provide a "headfull" business service instead just a backend service ("headless") to build views consuming it.
+The target associated to this concept is to provide a "headfull" business service instead just a backend service ("headless").
 So obviously, the main part of a microfrontend is the frontend part.
 This part is what will be consumed and loaded by applications or another microfrontends.

-When we talk about Microfrontend we talk about products so, usually, call to services will be necessary (at least one) to provide real functionality to the product.
+To get fully business capabilities, calling to backend services will be necessary.
+How is it managed?
 Here, there are several possibilities:

-- Building a backend piece (backend for frontend) in order to manage calls to business API, orchestration, information adaptation to the channel,...,etc. This piece will be also part of the microfrontend, sharing ownership.
+- Building a backend piece (**backend for frontend**) in order to manage calls to business API, orchestration, information adaptation to the channel,...,etc. This piece will be also part of the microfrontend, sharing ownership.
+This approach will be the most usual because in real systems, orchestration of services is very common in the most functionalities.

 - Access to a business service already implemented in the same domain or in different domains or event external.
 In this case, the microfrontend is the part that is exposed to the consumer (it's the product), so it has to guarantee everything works.
 The consumer doesn't care about which services are consumed by the views provided for the microfrontend.
 The consumer only sees the UI part.